 I hold a master’s degree in counseling and have practiced psychotherapy since 1981.
 I completed coach training through the Institute for Life Coach Training in 2017, a curriculum that is certified by the National Board for Certified Counselors.
 I also have authored two books on relationships.
 Love Cycles: The Five Essential Stages of Lasting Love, was published by New World Library in 2014.

-My latest book, Love Skills, a companion book to Love Cycles, will be published February 14, 2020 by New World Library.
+My latest book, Love Skills, a companion book to Love Cycles, has just been published by New World Library.